miguno/java-docker-build-tutorial/README.md

 # Notes

-You can also build, test, and package the Java application locally (without Docker) if you have Maven installed.
+You can also build, test, and package the Java application locally (without Docker) if you have JDK 8+ and Maven installed.

 ```shell
 $ mvn package